ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/pangolin-token-subgraph/README.md

 }
 ```

-You can find the full code for the Pangolin Token subgraph in this [Github repository](https://github.com/ofemeteng/pangolin-token-subgraph).
+You can find the full code for the Pangolin Token subgraph in this [GitHub repository](https://github.com/ofemeteng/pangolin-token-subgraph).

-### Conclusion
+## Conclusion

 Congratulations on getting to the end of this tutorial.
 That was an extensive
 tour of The Graph and Avalanche ecosystems.
 In this tutorial, you were